SW-$A^2$-Bench: Benchmarking Autonomous Software Agent Generation for Agentic Web: Introduction

-To objectively assess progress in this direction, we introduce A2A-Agentization Bench, the first comprehensive benchmark designed to evaluate the full agentization lifecycle of digital assets.
-Considering the characteristics of digital assets, we ground this benchmark in real-world code repositories, which represent some of the most challenging assets due to their heterogeneous file formats, complex dependency structures, and the need for autonomous exploration and capability verification.
-A2A-Agentization Bench curates 35 diverse repositories with 522 evaluation instances.
-Specifically, the benchmark evaluates agentization quality across two critical dimensions: fidelity (the accurate execution of extracted skills) and interoperability (the ability to be seamlessly invoked by other agents).
-Through this benchmark, we provide a rigorous evaluation of existing methods, identify critical gaps in current approaches, and analyze their strengths and limitations in Section~\ref{subsec:analysis}.
+To objectively assess progress in this direction, we introduce \ourbench{}, which is, to our knowledge, the first comprehensive benchmark designed to evaluate \ourtask{} for Agentic Web.
+Grounded in real-world code repositories, the benchmark targets challenging settings with heterogeneous file formats, complex dependency structures, and the need for autonomous capability verification. \ourbench{} curates 35 diverse repositories with 522 evaluation instances.
+Specifically, the benchmark evaluates \ourtask{} quality across two critical dimensions: fidelity (the accurate execution of extracted skills) and interoperability (the ability to be reliably discovered and invoked by other agents).
+Through this benchmark, we provide a rigorous evaluation of advanced coding agents, identify critical gaps in current approaches, and analyze their strengths and limitations in Section~\ref{subsec:analysis}.

 To summarize, our main contributions are as follows: \begin{itemize}